mevichitra/Todo-List/README.md

 # TodoList App

-This is a simple TodoList app that helps you manage your tasks and stay organized.
-It provides a user-friendly interface to add, update, and delete tasks, as well as mark them as completed.
+This is a simple TodoList app that helps you create daily tasks and get more done.
+It provides a beautiful ui to add and mark them as completed.

 ## Features
 - Add tasks: Enter a description for a task and add it to the list.